How many of you wedding photographers absolutely love shooting family photos?

-In this article we are going to discuss common pitfalls and problems associated with family portraits on the wedding day and discuss strategies to help make the wedding day family portraits go as smoothly as possible.
+In this article, we are going to discuss common pitfalls and problems associated with family photos on the wedding day and discuss strategies to help make the wedding day family photos go as smoothly as possible.

 Lets first go into details to explain each of the bullets above.

 Family Dynamics/Drama – Let’s face it, every family has its own quirks and nuances, some more than others.
 Of course most of the time, as the wedding photographer we have no clue about any of this until its happening as we are photographing them.

 I am sure we have all made the mistake at some point in our careers of mistakenly posing mom and dad right next to each other, only to see funny faces looking at you before realizing they are divorced and would prefer to NOT be right next to each other – oops!

 People not available for photos – We always make sure we have a family photos list before the wedding day from our clients which helps us get through the family photos in an efficient manner.
 However, the list is only as good as its participants, and it’s pretty much inevitable that all of us will come across the situations where we can’t take one, or two, or three of our photos on our list because uncle Joe is nowhere to be found on the wedding day.

 More times than not, our pal uncle Joe decided that getting started on the cocktail hour is more important than family photos.
 I can’t say that cocktail hour isn’t more “fun” however, nothing will stress the bride and groom out more than family members not being on hand and ready to rock and roll rather than causing delays in time and ultimately less time for the bride and groom photos!